Marketing and Communications Intern

 Curatorial - available in the following areas:

-Complete descriptions further details are available from the Education Department.
-Please contact the Director of Education: (203) 413-6740 or email@example.com
+Complete descriptions and further details are available from the Education Department.
+Please contact the Education Department at (203) 413-6741 or firstname.lastname@example.org.

 Museum Education Intern

 Internship position, Available during the academic year September - June

 Applications for the Sept - December semester are due by September 8th.

 Applications for the January - May semester are due by January 15th.

 The Bruce Museum Education Internship program is designed for university or college students seeking to gain hands-on experience in a museum education setting.
 This internship is available during the academic year, September – June.
 A minimum of 120 hours is required and compensation is $12.00 per hour to a maximum of 150 hours per semester.
 The exact details of the schedule will be worked out with the individual as the internship begins.